jagprog5/choose/readme.md

 cat some_content | choose -f "test" --head 5
 ```

 The former is restricted to working with `lines`, whereas the latter works with `tokens`.
-Tokens are arbitrary and can contain newline characters, whereas lines can't.
+Tokens are contiguous ranges and can contain newline characters, whereas lines can't.

 # Sorting and Uniqueness

-choose uses lexicographical comparison or numerical comparison between tokens.
+choose uses lexicographical, numerical, or general numeric comparison between tokens.
 Using this comparison, it can apply sorting and uniqueness.

 For example, this command sorts the input and leaves only unique entries: